|The first Wednesday of the month|

 But then last night, it happened.

-The story that wants to get written suddenly came alive and took over my brain and flooded me with ideas, and even more important, with passion.
+The story that wants to get written suddenly came alive and took over my brain and flooded me with ideas, and even more important, with passion (a rough draft of a historical fantasy, A Handful of Scars, from 2010, that needs to be completely rewritten).

 I realized that my passion for the past six weeks has been funneled into a new project: getting started homeschooling.
 I needed to be passionate and single-minded about this huge new thing, especially to get through the initial tough period of adjustment.
 But we're getting into the routine, and while I don't want to lose my passion for teaching my kids, I am far enough along with it now that I think the passion can spread into a new side project.